cesar-rgon/desktop-app-installer/README.md

-│   ├── debian/*.sh         Subscripts only used on a Debian system │   ├── linuxmint/*.sh      Subscripts only used on a Linux Mint system │   ├── lmde/*.sh           Subscripts only used on a LMDE system │   └── ubuntu/*.sh         Subscripts only used on an Ubuntu system │
+│   ├── debian/*.sh         Subscripts only used on a Debian system │   ├── linuxmint/*.sh      Subscripts only used on a Linux Mint system │   ├── lmde/*.sh           Subscripts only used on a LMDE system │   ├── raspbian/*.sh       Subscripts only used on a Raspbian system │   └── ubuntu/*.sh         Subscripts only used on an Ubuntu system │
-└── pre-installation        It contains subscripts to add third-party repositories and/or prepare the installation of apps
+├── pre-installation        It contains subscripts to add third-party repositories and/or prepare the installation of apps │   ├── template-pre-installation.sh
-    ├── template-pre-installation.sh
+│   ├── *.sh                Subscripts used on any linux system │   ├── debian/*.sh         Subscripts only used on a Debian system │   ├── linuxmint/*.sh      Subscripts only used on a Linux Mint system │   ├── lmde/*.sh           Subscripts only used on a LMDE system │   ├── raspbian/*.sh       Subscripts only used on a Raspbian system │   └── ubuntu/*.sh         Subscripts only used on an Ubuntu system │
+├── uninstall               It contains subscripts to remove application config files │   ├── template-uninstall.sh
-    ├── *.sh                Subscripts used on any linux system ├── debian/*.sh         Subscripts only used on a Debian system ├── linuxmint/*.sh      Subscripts only used on a Linux Mint system ├── lmde/*.sh           Subscripts only used on a LMDE system └── ubuntu/*.sh         Subscripts only used on an Ubuntu system
+│   ├── *.sh                Subscripts used on any linux system │   ├── debian/*.sh         Subscripts only used on a Debian system │   ├── linuxmint/*.sh      Subscripts only used on a Linux Mint system │   ├── lmde/*.sh           Subscripts only used on a LMDE system │   ├── raspbian/*.sh       Subscripts only used on a Raspbian system │   └── ubuntu/*.sh         Subscripts only used on an Ubuntu system │
+└── uninstaller.sh          File to start main uninstallation script
 ```

 | Some important files                                           | Description                                                                                   |